geldmacher/awesome-performance/README.md

 ## Tools

+- [sitespeed.io](https://www.sitespeed.io/) - Sitespeed.io is a set of Open Source tools that makes it easy to monitor and measure the performance of your web site.
 - [Turbolinks](https://github.com/turbolinks/turbolinks) - Get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
 - [Quicklink](https://getquick.link/) - Faster subsequent page-loads by prefetching in-viewport links during idle time ([Angular module](https://www.npmjs.com/package/ngx-quicklink))
 - [Instant.page](https://github.com/instantpage/instant.page) - instant.page uses *just-in-time preloading* — it preloads a page right before a user clicks on it.